Battle of Austerlitz: "One sharp blow and the war is over"

 The decisive attacks on the Allied center by St. Hilaire and Vandamme split the Allied army in two and left the French in a golden tactical position to win the battle.

-At about 8:45 a.m., satisfied at the weakness in the enemy center, Napoleon asked Soult how long it would take for his men to reach the Pratzen Heights, to which the Marshal replied, "Less than twenty minutes, sire."
+At about 8:45 a.m., the mist was already clearing and Napoleon got a good look at the picture; satisfied at the weakness in the enemy center, Napoleon asked Soult how long it would take for his men to reach the Pratzen Heights, to which the Marshal replied, "Less than twenty minutes, sire."
 About 15 minutes later, Napoleon ordered the attack, adding, "One sharp blow and the war is over."

 A dense fog helped to cloud the advance of St. Hilaire's French division, but as they ascended the slope, the legendary 'Sun of Austerlitz' ripped the mist apart and encouraged them forward.
 Russian soldiers and commanders on top of the heights were stunned to see so many French troops coming towards them.
 Allied commanders moved some of the delayed detachments of the fourth column into this bitter struggle.
 Over an hour of fighting destroyed much of this unit.
 Mikhail Kutuzov commanded the battle at the location of this column.
 The other men from the second column, primarily inexperienced Austrians, also participated in the struggle and swung the numbers against one of the best fighting forces in the French army, eventually forcing them to withdraw down the slopes.
 However, gripped by desperation, St. Hilaire's men struck hard again and bayoneted the Allies out of the heights.
 To the north, General Vandamme's division attacked an area called Staré Vinohrady ("Old Vineyards") and, through talented skirmishing and deadly volleys, broke several Allied battalions.